NicmeisteR/sp-halo5-fastapi-wrapper/README.md

 # Halo 5 API Wrapper (Hexagonal Architecture)

 This project is a FastAPI-based wrapper for the Halo 5 API, structured using Hexagonal Architecture (Ports & Adapters).
+It also makes use of Elasticbeanstalk and Github actions to handle the CI/CD.

 [![Deploy to AWS Elastic Beanstalk](https://github.com/NicmeisteR/sp-halo5-fastapi-wrapper/actions/workflows/deploy.yml/badge.svg)](https://github.com/NicmeisteR/sp-halo5-fastapi-wrapper/actions/workflows/deploy.yml)